renanlecaro/minimage/README.md

 How to run locally (will transpile source to usable js and css)
 - npm start

+The app is hosted on CF pages, and a bit outdated (webpack 3).

 How to publish changes
 - npm run build
 - git add .